taocpp/json/doc/Type-Traits.md

 };
 ```

-While we could simply specialise `tao::json::traits<>` for `my_type`, we will prefer to define a new traits class, an approach that also works when redefining traits for types that the default traits already cover.
+While we could simply specialise `tao::json::traits<>` for `my_type`, we will prefer to define a new Type Traits class, an approach that also works when redefining traits for types that the default Type Traits already cover.

 ```c++
 template< typename T >